tram-nguyen/FSJ_Blood_metagenomics/README.md

 <br />

 ## 3. Build Kraken database
-Because Kraken database downloads files from several sources such as NCBI, if any changes are made to these files on their end, the build will have trouble completing.
-Thus, this portion of the workflow will take some time to troubleshoot and the script provided serves as more of a documentation of all the different troubleshooting steps I've had to try recently.
-I have included several github issue pages for common problems, but this step will constant need to be updated and tweaked.
+Because Kraken builds its standard database by downloading files from several sources such as NCBI, if any changes are made to these files on the repository's end, the build will have trouble completing.
+Thus, this portion of the workflow will take some time to troubleshoot and the script provided serves as more of a documentation of all the different troubleshooting steps I've had to try (recently as of Aug 2022).
+I have included several github issue pages for common problems in the script, but this step will constantly need to be updated and tweaked.
 The latest version that successfully completed was August 2022 for this project.

-Run ```kraken-build-commands.sh```
+See ```kraken-build-commands.sh``` for details.

 <br />